Soraggi/boca-ai/README.md

-# Ration
+# Redator

 ### Demo

-Try the app out at https://ration.io/
+Try the app out at https://www.redatorai.com.br/

 ### Take the course

-Take the complete tutorial course showing how to build Ration at https://courses.platzi.com/classes/sails-js/
+Take the complete tutorial course showing how to build Redator at https://courses.platzi.com/classes/sails-js/

 a [Sails v1](https://sailsjs.com) application